Skip to main content

 Permission-aware, never expanding.

-Every retrieval, Ask, Search, briefings, agent drafts, passes through visibleDocumentIds() before it returns.
-We mirror Slack/GitHub/Notion ACLs into the graph at sync time and enforce them at retrieval time.
-There is no path that bypasses this filter.
+Every answer, search, briefing, and draft is filtered to what you are allowed to see before it reaches you.
+We mirror Slack, GitHub, and Notion ACLs into the graph at sync time and enforce them at retrieval time, and there is no path that bypasses this filter.

 process graph